Lactalis: Salmonella-scandal in France

 In February 2023, Lactalis Group and their diary factory Celia Laiterie de Craon, were charged with aggravated deception/serious fraud, involuntary injuries and non-execution of withdrawal and recall measures in a five-year-old case where babies were diagnosed with salmonellosis after consuming the French dairy group's infant milk products, with both firms placed under judicial supervision with a bond of €300,000 each.

-Towards the end of 2017, several cases of salmonella poisoning in France were linked to milk products from Lactalis-owned Milumel and Picot brands, delivered by their factory Celia Laiterie de Craon.in Mayenne.
+Towards the end of 2017, several cases of salmonella poisoning in France were linked to milk products from Lactalis-owned Milumel and Picot brands, delivered by their factory Celia Laiterie de Craon in Mayenne.
 In a small space of time, cases in Greece and Spain were also directly linked to the Lacalis-products from Craon.

-In Mid January 2018, the company withdrew almost a year's production, 12 million boxes, of baby formula due to a salmonella contamination that they claimed had occurred in the summer of 2017 and Lacalis eventually admitted that as much as 80 countries could be effected.

-Lactalis throughout 2018 maintained that it was an isolated incident that had caused the issues, but Institute Pasteur stated that salmonella had been present since at least 2005, infecting, demonstrating 25 cases in the period 2005-2016 where babies had been infected with the exact same strain of the salmonella bacteria as found at the factory.
+In Mid January 2018, the company withdrew almost a year's production of 12 million boxes of baby formula due to a salmonella contamination that they claimed had occurred in the summer of 2017, and Lactalis eventually admitted that as many as 80 countries could be effected.
+Lactalis maintained throughout 2018 that it was an isolated incident that had caused the issues, but the Pasteur Institute stated that salmonella had been present since at least 2005, demonstrating 25 cases in the period 2005-2016 where babies had been infected with the exact same strain of the salmonella bacteria as found at the factory.

 Russian activities

 Lactalis, alongside Savencia, has attracted interest from Russian business figures, including Sergey Bachin, head of the Agranta group, who has reportedly expressed interest in their assets located in Russia.
-However, neither companies have shown intention of leaving the market, raising concerns about their unwavering commitment to maintaining operations.
+However, neither company has shown intention of leaving the market, raising concerns about their unwavering commitment to maintaining operations.